dhananjay-14/dhananjay-14/README.md

 - **AgroConnect - Connecting Farmers to Market**
   Developed a platform with a proprietary ERC-20 token 'AGC' for efficient payments.
 Incentivized purchases with medal NFTs and developed secure, gas-efficient smart contracts on the Ethereum network.

--**ShopStock - E Commerce
+- **ShopStock - E Commerce (React+Redux):**
   A functional e-commerce website built using React.js and Redux.js for state management.
 It offers a seamless and dynamic shopping experience with modern web development technologies.

 ---